Cross Country Ski Trails

 • Tuesday: Centennial Park, Holy Family School Trail

-• Wednesday and Thursday: North Shore Trail and King Hill
+• Wednesday & Thursday: North Shore Trail and King Hill

 • Friday: Finlayson Island Trail East